 CSSE believes that democracy – and the people who administer democracy – need support and protection from intimidation and violence.
 We believe that law enforcement has the capacity and willingness to protect election workers and voters, a capacity that can be strengthened through training on unique aspects of the election environment.
 While law enforcement and election administrators have distinct roles to play in defending elections, we believe that close coordination will be mutually beneficial to further strengthen our democratic institutions.

-We feature cross-partisan experts in election administration and law enforcement who share these values and are committed to these principles of action.
 Our committee members have been providers and recipients of law enforcement support necessitated by threats and threatening conduct.
 Each member understands the debilitating personal and institutional effects when intimidation, or even violence, is directed at election administrators and voters.